jamiebuilds/react-loadable/README.md

 **Note:**

-If you're using babel + webpack with [syntax-dynamic-import](https://babeljs.io/docs/plugins/syntax-dynamic-import/) plugin and it causes your server-side-rendering dont render on the first request.
-Consider using [babel-plugin-dynamic-import-node](https://github.com/airbnb/babel-plugin-dynamic-import-node) plugin for your server build.
-It'll convert **import()** to **require()** and ensure synchronous rendering.
+If you're using babel plugin + webpack with [syntax-dynamic-import](https://babeljs.io/docs/plugins/syntax-dynamic-import/) plugin and async loading causes your server-side-rendering dont render on the first request.
+Consider using babel plugin with [babel-plugin-dynamic-import-node](https://github.com/airbnb/babel-plugin-dynamic-import-node) plugin for your server build.
+It'll additionaly convert **import()** to **require()** and ensure synchronous rendering.

 ## FAQ